ddmitov/perl-executing-browser/README.md

 **Settings based on the existence of certain files and folders:**
 PEB is designed to run from any directory without setting anything beforehand and every file or directory, that is checked during program start-up, is relative to the directory where the PEB binary file is located, further labeled as ```{PEB_binary_directory}```.
 * **Name of the binary file:**
     The binary file of the browser, ```peb``` or ```peb.exe``` by default, can be renamed at will.
 It can take the name of the PEB-based application it is going to run.
 No additional adjustments are necessary after renaming the binary.
-If log files are wanted, they will take the name of the binary file (without the extension), whatever the name may be.
+If log files are wanted, they will take the name of the binary file (without file extension), whatever the name may be.
 * **Application directory:**
     Application directory must be ```{PEB_binary_directory}/resources/app```.
 All files used by PEB, with the exception of data files, must be located within this folder.
 Application directory is hardcoded in C++ code for compatibility with the [Electron] (http://electron.atom.io/) framework.
 [Epigraphista] (https://github.com/ddmitov/epigraphista) provides an example of a PEB-based application, that is also compatible with [Electron] (http://electron.atom.io/) and [NW.js] (http://nwjs.io/).
 * **Data directory:**